siduction/sidu-manual/data/en/0314-part-cfdisk_en.md

 | /dev/sda2 | 50.0G | 83 Linux | / |
 | /dev/sda3 | 60.8G | 83 Linux | /data |

-From the data partition, we want to move the directories 'Pictures' and 'Music' to their own partitions and create more space for them.
+From the data partition, we want to move the directories `Pictures` and `Music` to their own partitions and create more space for them.
 At the same time, they should be accessible for a Windows system residing on another harddisk.
 The root partition is oversized with 50 GB and will be reduced.

 #### Delete a partition

 To create space, we delete the data partition and then shrink the root partition.

-To delete the partition **/dev/sda3**, highlight it with the up-down keys and select the command **Delete** with the left-right arrow keys.
+To delete the partition **/dev/sda3**, highlight it with the up-down keys and select the command *"Delete"* with the left-right arrow keys.
 Finally, confirm the action by hitting **`Enter`**.

 ![Delete a partition](./images/cfdisk/cfdisk_02.png)

 #### Resize a partition

-Highlight the partition **/dev/sda2**, select the command **Resize**, and confirm.
+Highlight the partition **/dev/sda2**, select the command *"Resize"*, and confirm.

 ![Resize a partition](./images/cfdisk/cfdisk_03.png)

-Then the new size of '20G' is to be entered.
+Then the new size of *"20G"* is to be entered.

 ![New Size of a partition](./images/cfdisk/cfdisk_04.png)

 #### Creating a new partition

 The hard disk's freed space is highlighted.
-The command selection automatically jumps to **New**, which has to be confirmed.
+The command selection automatically jumps to *"New"*, which has to be confirmed.

 ![Create a new partition](./images/cfdisk/cfdisk_05.png)

-Then enter the new size of '15G' for the data partition.
+Then enter the new size of *"15G"* for the data partition.

 ![Create a new partition - Size](./images/cfdisk/cfdisk_06.png)